-Every year, the technology for watching movies improves, inching along on the quest to provide total immersion in a film.
+Every year, the technology for watching movies improves, inching along on the quest to total cinematic immersion.
 So much is made about advances in visual fidelity, however, that the role of sound is sometimes overlooked.
-Sound design isa crucial aspect of filmmaking, engulfing the audience in a way visuals simply cannot, and movie producers are always looking for ways to make cinematic sound more engaging and realistic.
-Dolby Atmosis one of the most revolutionary formats to hit commercial and home theaters in years, and it sounds incredible, thanks to its ability to rain sound effects from up above and all around you.
+Sound design is a crucial aspect of filmmaking, engulfing the audience in a way visuals simply cannot, and Dolby Atmos is one of the most revolutionary formats to hit commercial and home theaters in years.

 Per the official Dolby website, Vudu and German platform Maxdome are the only other (non-Netflix) services to offer Atmos support.
 As with Netflix, you’ll want to browse those services’ libraries (see all Vudu’s UHD content here) and look for the Dolby Atmos logo.
 Amazon Prime Video supports Dolby Vision HDR, but not Dolby Atmos.
 Neither Hulu nor HBO platform currently support any Dolby tech.

 In many cases, you’ll need to buy (or rent) a physical Blu-ray copy to get the full Dolby Atmos experience.
+While a 4K Ultra HD Blu-ray isn’t necessary to get Atmos, it’s often not included with the 1080p Blu-ray version.
 Most on-demand streaming services — some of which also act as hosts for purchased digital copies — do not support Dolby Atmos; that includes Amazon and the Google Play Store.
-While iTunes does not currently support Dolby Atmos, Apple announced Atmos support will be coming this fall, along with tvOS for Dolby Atmos on the Apple TV 4K.
+While iTunes does not currently support Dolby Atmos, Apple announced Atmos support will be coming this fall (it’s currently in beta), along with tvOS for Dolby Atmos on the Apple TV 4K.

 With the recently upgraded Movies Anywhere program, most any digital film you own on those platforms — assuming it’s not ineligible — should automatically transfer into your Vudu library as well.
 Obviously, Vudu’s selection of Atmos-supported content is still limited, but it’s better than nothing.
 Keep in mind many Blu-ray purchases include digital Ultraviolet codes.